-- Filing Form GSTR-1 and Form GSTR-3B: The registered person should disclose the Assessable Value of such supply in entry 3.1(a) of FORM GSTR-3B. - Rule 89(2) of the CGST Rules specifies documents to be attached with the refund application of different types of refund applicants. - File Form GST RFD 01 using Online utility.
-The online claim application has to be accompanied with the Declaration / Statement / Undertaking / Certificates along with supporting documents which are listed in Annexure II.
+- Filing Form GSTR-1 and Form GSTR-3B: The registered person should disclose the Assessable Value of such supply in entry 3.1(a) of GSTR-3B.

+Rule 89(2) of the CGST Rules, 2017, specifies documents to be attached with the refund application of different types of refund applicants.

+File Form GST RFD 01 using Online utility. - The online claim application has to be accompanied with the Declaration / Statement / Undertaking / Certificates which are listed in Annexure - II.